drholmie/codeshaala/README.md

 Abhimanyu Roy,
 Animesh ND.

-This is the javascript content as well as teh quizes used in our website.
+This branch contains the javascript content as well as the quizes used in our website.
 Do note the content is limited due to time constraint.